 First, follow the Rules of Conduct and your upline social media strategy.
 While some lines of sponsorship are totally open about social media, others feel you should be very cautious and restrict access to your information.

 Second, be careful with whom you connect.
 You could start with your upline and immediate downline.
 If it fits your strategy, add followers or friends once you review their profiles and verify them.
 Many wise social networkers review their connections periodically and remove people they find aren't good associations.

 Third, what you let others see on your site or profile is under your control.
 From photos and videos, to comments, to lists of your connections, just how much do strangers need to know about you?
 Adjust your privacy settings for a comfortable balance between ease-of-use and adequate privacy and security.

 Give some thought at the outset about what your privacy and safety strategy should be, and follow it.
 If you set it adequately from the beginning, the consequences of being online should be minimal.
-It might be better to play it more conservative early and loosen the barriers later, than play it too open early and have to tighten the barriers later - after a problem.
+It might be better to play it more conservative early and loosen the barriers later, rather than play it too open early and have to tighten the barriers later - after a problem.

 Just as every home should have smoke detectors, every social networker should have Internet protectors.
 Arm your computer with an active firewall and up-to-date anti-spam, anti-phishing, anti-virus programs.
 Remember, also, that troublesome links can be just as damaging on social media sites as in e-mail messages - be cautious about what links you take!

 Check out Amway's social media guidelines: "Using Social Media for Your Amway Business